-6. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness.
-(NB Please note that any non-compliance with the duty to co-operate is incapable of modification at examination).
-You will need to say why this modification will make the Local Plan legally compliant or sound.
-It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
-Please be as precise as possible.
-In order to make the Local Plan sound and legally compliant, the following modifications are necessary: • Remove the entire allocation of 850 homes from the Harwell East Campus.
-Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400(including the 125 already given outline permission)).
-Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus.
-Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or • (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district.
-Or reduce the total SHMA allocation for the District by 1000 Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
-Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
-X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination
+sound, note the will nee sound. se set out what modification(s) you consider necessary to make the Local Plan legally compliant or having regard to the test you have identified at 5 above where this relates to soundness.
+(NB Please at any non-compliance with the duty to co-operate is incapable of modification at examination).
+You led to say why this modification will make the Local Plan legally compliant or the lit will be helpful if you are able to put forward your suggested revised wording of any policy or text. be as precise as possible.
+In orde r to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus. • Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400( including the 125 already given outline permission)). • Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. • Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) • (b) Didcot A (capacity for 425 houses), or • (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. • Or reduce the total SHMA allocation for the District by 1000 • Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets. suppo modifi repres After Inspe exam 7.
+If you the note your representation should cover succinctly all the information, evidence and corting information necessary to support/justify the representation and the suggested ication, as there will not normally be a subsequent opportunity to make further sentations based on the original representation at publication stage.
+It is stage, further submissions will be only at the request of the ector, based on the matters and issues he/she identifies for ination.
+In representation is seeking a modification, do you consider it necessary to participate at the oral the examination?
+No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination

-8. If you wish to participate at the be necessary: oral part of the examination, please outline v vhy you consider t his to Please note the Inspector will dete ermine the most appropriate procedure to ac lont to hear those who articipate at the oral part of the examination. iopi to near those WIIO - Signature: P Dothie Date: 12/12/2014
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: □ Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
+Signature: Date: